 Learning – When you are authentic and believe in yourself, your interactions with people undergo a sea change, many a times creating or strengthening bonds which never existed earlier.

 I declared to the world, in 2016, I will not do anything I simply do not believe in and, foremost, this included not fasting for the long lives of husband and son.
 My faith says we are all equal souls and God has bestowed all of us with the same powers.
 Being in different positions in bodily relations should not mean going against this concept of equality.
 Praying and fasting for son’s long life is discriminating to our daughters.
 This way we put down our daughters in a subtle manner that their brothers are more important for their mother’s existence than them.
-Okay I do not have a daughter and I will never have one but this does not absolve me of my responsibility.
+Okay I do not have a daughter and I will never have one.
+I will never have a second child owing to various reasons including medical reasons but this does not absolve me of my responsibility.
 I aim at raising a child whose one of the core values shall be equality, both gender wise and spiritually.